The Center-to-Center Conundrum: Why Distance Matters in Speaker Design

 Understanding Vertical Lobing

-While the ideal center-to-center distance is roughly 66% of the crossover wavelength, achieving perfection isn’t always necessary.
+While the ideal center-to-center distance is roughly 66% of the crossover wavelength, achieving perfection is not always necessary for several reasons:

-Additionally, our ears are more sensitive to horizontal reflections than vertical ones due to their positioning and our brain’s adaptation to floor reflections.
+Our ears are more sensitive to horizontal reflections than vertical ones due to their orientation and the brain’s adaptation to floor reflections.

 MTM Configuration: A Balancing Act